gabrieljiglau/funtion-optimization/README.md

 Schewfel's function was minimized to -12460, Michalewicz to -28 and Rastrigin to 3.26048 * 10^-6,
 but in comparatively more time: 10 minutes vs 2/3 minutes.

+later edit: by storing the evaluated fitness as a parameter inside the individual, the performance became superb: it was decreased to less than 25s on average on the 30 dimensional versions

 another point to make are the changes made to simulated annealing(SA), where the neighbours are chosen at random;
 after all its iterations, an additional hillClimbing will be run over the final candidate solution chosen by the SA, to make a final attempt in further improving its accuracy; the results are impressive and almost